Setup Guide & Installation

 - Power supply for modem/router

-- DSL filter/splitter (if required – for houses with telephone handsets connected to the same line)
+- DSL filter/splitter if required for houses with telephone handsets on the same line

 2. Physical Connection

-- Plug the telephone cable (RJ11) from the modem/router’s DSL port into the wall socket.
+- Connect to the wall socket: plug the RJ12 telephone cable from the modem/router DSL port into the wall socket.
+If using a phone service on the same line, connect a DSL filter/splitter.

-- Connect the modem/router to power and turn it on.
+- Power up the modem: connect the modem/router to power and wait 2-3 minutes for it to boot.

 3. Modem/Router Configuration

-- Log in with the default username and password (usually printed on the modem/router).
+- Log in using the default username and password printed on the modem/router.

 - Select VDSL2 as the connection type.

-- Set Connection Type or WAN Type to IPoE / Dynamic IP / Automatic IP.
+- Set WAN type to IPoE / Dynamic IP / Automatic IP.

 4. Verification

-- The Internet/Online light should turn on once the connection is established.
+- The Internet/Online light should turn on once connected.

-- Open a browser and try accessing any website.
+- Open a browser and test a website.

 5. Troubleshooting